The AAM Course

 How much does it cost?

-The course and test are in a package called “SKILL for LIFE”, which currently costs £149.00.
+The course and test are in a package called “ADVANCED

+DRIVER”, which currently costs £149.
 This includes all observed runs using your own vehicle, three classroom sessions, and training manuals.
-The Advanced Test fee is also included, and upon successful completion, your 12 month full membership of the Institute of Advanced Motorists commences.
-You will
+The Advanced Test fee is also included, and upon successful completion, your 12 month full membership of

 Our observers are all volunteers, and as such provide their tuition on both the classroom

 sessions and observed runs free of charge.

 Existing full members of iamRoadSmart are welcome to join Altrincham Advanced Motorists for our existing annual subscription of £10.00.

 Altrincham Advanced Motorists pioneered the fixed length advanced driving course, a successful concept that is continuing to spread to other iamRoadSmart affiliated groups across the UK.
 Using this

 format, AAM has generated around 2000 advanced driving tests.
 In 1997 the Group won the inaugural BP award in recognition of its contribution to road safety.